UTD-FAST-Lab/Sugarlyzer/README.md

 # Prerequisites
 This application is written for Python version >= 3.10.0.
 Furthermore, Sugarlyzer runs its analyses in Docker containers in order to maintain consistent environments across runs, so you must have a working Docker installation.
+We suggest using PyEnv to manage multiple python versions.

 # Usage